Ronald Beard

-Ronald Beard (born August 30, 1951) is a former American football coach.
+Ronald Beard (born August 30, 1951) is an American former college football coach.
 He was the 17th head football coach for the Prairie View A&M University Panthers located in Prairie View, Texas.
 He held the position for four seasons, from 1991 until 1994.
 His career coaching record at Prairie View was 0–44, giving him the worst record for a full-time head coach in college football history.

 Career

 Beard attended Eastern Michigan University and graduated in 1973.
 Following graduation, he took a job at Central State University and served as assistant coach and defensive coordinator of the school's football team until 1977.
 Leaving Central State, he moved to North Carolina Agricultural and Technical State University, working as assistant head coach and defensive coordinator until 1983.
 He moved to Prairie View in 1984 and began work as an assistant coach.
 He received a master's degree in physical education from Prairie View in 1986.
 In spring 1990, Prairie View suspended all athletic programs except track and field after it was discovered the athletic department was $3 million in debt, in part due to expense-report fraud by Beard's then-boss, Haney Catchings.
 Due to support from faculty, staff, and students at the school, however, the program was revived.
 Beard was named the head coach of the school's resurrected football team after Prairie View's first choice, Luther Booker, accepted the job, but resigned in February 1991 before playing a single game.